ObsidianWitch/eduimc4201/README.md

 Programming Real Time Application for Unix kernel

-Use of *rtsched* to write the report. *rtsched* package based on *texlive-pstricks*.
-The package *rtsched* is not well supported by *pdflatex*.
-To compile, use the command line :
+The *rtsched* package, which is based on *texlive-pstricks*, was used to write the report.
+This package is not well supported by *pdflatex*.
+To compile, use the following command (or use *xelatex*) :
 > latex doc.tex && dvips doc.dvi && ps2pdf doc.ps

 ### TODO List ###

 #### Report ####

-* tp1 ex3
+* introduction

 ##### Notification #####
 [31/12/2014 - 15:29] Mute is cooking for New Year's Eve